johnkerl/miller/docs/src/manpage.md

                                 Use 1,2,3,... as field labels, rather than from line 1 of input files.
 Tip: combine with `label` to recreate missing headers.
+       --lazy-quotes            Accepts quotes appearing in unquoted fields, and non-doubled quotes appearing in quoted fields.
        --no-implicit-csv-header Opposite of `--implicit-csv-header`.
 This is the default anyway -- the main use is for the flags to `mlr join` if you have main file(s) which are